Baking for Passover can be challenging, so Flourless Chocolate Walnut Cookies make for a yummy gluten-free Passover cookie treat.

 - sea salt flakes to finish, optional

-- Heat oven to 350°F. Spread the walnut halves on a large rimmed baking sheet and toast in the oven for about 9 minutes, until they are golden and fragrant.
+- Heat oven to 350°F. Spread the walnut halves on a half sheet baking pan and toast in the oven for about 9 minutes, until they are golden and fragrant.
 Let cool slightly, then transfer the walnut halves to a work surface and coarsely chop them.

 - In a large bowl, whisk the powdered sugar with the cocoa powder and salt followed by the chopped walnuts.
 Add the egg whites and vanilla extract and stir with a spatula just until the batter is moistened (do not overmix or it will stiffen; we’re not trying to whip these egg whites as we would for a meringue).

-- Spoon the batter onto the baking sheets in evenly spaced mounds (I used a just-over-1-tablespoon small scoop, or #40 scoop.
+- Spoon the batter onto the baking sheets in evenly spaced mounds (I used a 1 tablespoon small cookie scoop.
 If you can spare the time, letting them rest at room temperature on their trays for 30 minutes (and up to 60 minutes) to achieve a taller dome in the oven, but it’s also fine to bake them right away (they’ll just flatten out more).